Sirumachinery/slate/source/index.html.md

 This variant is for older phones where payment is made by calling a premium rate number.
 You must call from a mobile phone subscription from selected country and you can not be roaming.

-You can use your own mobile phone for testing or we can provide a Skype number for testing.<br/><br/>The numbers you are required to call are in Sweden and calling costs only the international toll, even if the system says otherwise.
+You can use your own mobile phone, or we can provide a Skype number for testing.
+In sandbox, no actual charges are made and only mobile operator call prices apply.

 Countries | Testing in sandbox
 --        | --